UPDATED: April 20, 2022

 The first requirement would be the age requirement.
 Although an 18 year old is technically able to qualify for a credit card, it’s not easy to do so.
 You’d have to have proof of credit, and income, or a co-signer, which can be a sticky situation.
 More commonly, those who are approved for credit cards are 21 years of age or older.

 You also need to have a source of income.
 After all, the financial institution is only willing to lend you money if they are confident they can get their money back at a later time.
 Without an income, a financial institution will not be comfortable fronting the bill for you.

 In addition to wanting to verify your income and your ability to pay back the bank, you’ll need to provide your social security number on the application.
 Your social security number will be used to verify your existing credit score, and your previous money borrowing practices.

 If you have a history of not paying off debt, or paying your bill late, a financial institution may be less likely to lend you money via a credit card.
 Or, if they do decide to issue you one, it may come with a higher interest rate.

 You can apply for a credit card at your local bank, credit union, department store, or even online.
 The application process is simple, and you’ll typically find out if you’re approved within a few minutes.
 Once approved, the lender will mail you a credit card.
 Once received, you can begin using the card right away.

 There are many variables one must consider when looking for a credit card.
 As mentioned above, a credit card is like a tool in your shed.
 You must consider what you are using the credit card for before deciding if this is the right tool to use or not.

 Some people choose to look for credit cards with various rewards or benefits, such as a percentage back for every dollar spent on groceries, gas, or eating out.
-Other individuals are more concerned about the interest rate on the credit card, as that highlights the true expense of using credit as a form of payment.
+Other individuals are more concerned about the interest rate on the credit card, as that highlights the true expense of using credit and carrying a balance.